Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

 To be eligible, your illness or medical condition must have been acquired through work-related activities and diagnosed by a medical professional.

-Like the other types of compensation claims, gathering all the relevant documents, witness statements, and medical evidence to support your claim is important.
+Like the other types of compensation claims, gathering all the relevant documents, witness statements, and medical evidence to support your work claim is important.

 While filing a workers’ compensation claim may seem simple, the legal system has some common roadblocks, including contested liability, a lack of evidence, and strict time limits.